Language: EN

 • EEPROM, non-volatile, which we can use to store information between restarts.

-Characteristics of the EEPROM
+Characteristics of EEPROM

-• Approximately one day, if we write every second.
+• Approximately one day if we write every second.

 • About 27 years if we write 10 times a day.

-Functions to use the EEPROM
+Functions to use EEPROM

-The simplest functions are the Read and Write functions that respectively read and write a byte to a memory address.
-The memory address can have values from 0 to N-1, where N is the number of available bytes (for example, 0 to 1023 in Arduino Uno and Nano, 0 to 4095 in Arduino Mega).
+The memory address can have values from 0 to N-1, where N is the number of available bytes (for example, 0 to 1023 on Arduino Uno and Nano, 0 to 4095 on Arduino Mega).

 //Reads a single byte from the address